NVIDIA/edk2-nvidia/Silicon/NVIDIA/Library/FmpDeviceLib/CapsuleUpdateJetson.md

 **For Jetson platforms, the default FMP Capsule Image Type ID GUID should always be replaced with a platform-specific GUID by updating CONFIG_FMP_SYSTEM_IMAGE_TYPE_ID or overriding it with the DTB property.**

+### FMP PKCS7 Certificates
+FMP capsules are authenticated using PKCS7 certificates.
+UEFI supports a list of certificates to aid in key management and revocation.
+UEFI will attempt to validate an incoming capsule with each certificate in the list.
+Capsule authentication fails if no certificate in the list can authenticate the signature.

+When FIRMWARE_CAPSULE_SUPPORTED is configured, the Kconfig Firmware Options menu "FMP certificates to authenticate capsule payload" setting configures the source of the certificates.
+Choices include using the EDK2 test certificate file (**DO NOT USE FOR PRODUCTION**), providing a production certificates file path, or configuring UEFI to retrieve certificates from the DTB /firmware/uefi node's fmp-pkcs7-cert-buffer-xdr property set to the raw bytes of the certificate list.

+For details on generating certificates, see https://github.com/tianocore/tianocore.github.io/wiki/Capsule-Based-System-Firmware-Update-Generate-Keys.

+The EDK2 capsule generation and signing tool is here: https://github.com/tianocore/edk2/blob/master/BaseTools/Source/Python/Capsule/GenerateCapsule.py.

 ## Special Features
 ### Single Image Capsule Update
 The Capsule Update feature updates all system firmware images.
 For development purposes, a capsule with a single firmware image may also be used to update that image in one boot chain.